jameshughes89/cs4XX-EvolutionaryComputation/site/topics/particle-swarm-optimization/simple-pso.rst

     :end-before: # [end-initialization]

-* Notice in the above code that the particles' starting positions, although randomly selected, are bound
+* Notice in the above code that the particles' starting positions, although randomly selected, are bounded
 * Also notice that the particles' best and global best positions are initialized